hotschedules/slate/source/includes/bodhiagent/create-agent/agent-configure.md

 ------------|---------|-----------
-description | String  | Description in Agent manager application type        | String  | Expected data type of parameter value setting     | String  | Assigend variable name to this parameter required    | Boolean | True or False default     | String  | The default value of the parameter if not set
+description | String  | Description in Agent manager application type        | String  | Expected data type of parameter value setting     | String  | Assigned variable name to this parameter required    | Boolean | True or False default     | String  | The default value of the parameter if not set